 Private schools need students as well.
-With declining contributions from supporting congregations and tuition fees becoming unmanageable for many families because of the Recession, new students are needed to bridge the gap.
+With declining contributions from supporting congregations and tuition fees becoming unmanageable for many families, new students are needed to bridge the gap.

 It can be a dizzying experience for parents, trying to wade through the many choices for schools.
 Should they choose a private, public, charter or magnet school?
 Should they home school or choose an online or alternative school?
 A personal philosophy about education and teaching values, along with location, academic needs, and tuition (for a private or parochial school) should be among the factors used in making your decision.